marshreddy/docs/tapi/default.md

 }
 ```

+#### Pickup and Drop Off Type

+A waypoint may have pickup and drop off types.
+These types are independent of each other; a vehicle may pick up passengers but not drop them off and vice versa.

+No value indicates that the vehicle may pick up (or drop off) passengers at this waypoint.

+A value of _Never_ indicates that the vehicle does not pick up (or drop off) passengers at this waypoint.

+A value of _OnRequest_ indicates that the passenger must specially arrange to be picked up (or dropped off) at this waypoint, such as by phone or by coordinating with the driver.

 #### Waypoint response model

 A waypoint is a stopping point along an itinerary.
 It has either an arrival date and time or a departure date and time, or both.